Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Related work

-The work by ~\cite{cambazoglu2010early} presented an additive ensemble machine learning approach with early exits in a context of web document ranking.
+The work of Cambazoglu \etal~\cite{cambazoglu2010early} presents an additive ensemble machine learning approach with early exits in a context of the web document ranking.
 In the additive approach, the sum of the outputs of a prefix of the classifiers provides the current output confidence.

-The work by~\cite{teerapittayanon2016branchynet} presented the BranchyNet approach, in which a network architecture has multiple branches, each branch consists of a few convolutional layers terminated by a classifier and a softmax function.
-Confidence of an output vector $y$ in BranchyNet is derived from the entropy function $entropy(y)=-\sum_c y_c\log y_c$.
-Our approach attempts to reduce the amount of computation that takes place outside the ``main path'' so that computations that take place in rejected branches are a negligible fraction of the total of the computation.
-In addition, we derive the confidence by taking the maximum over the softmax.
-Finally, in~\cite{teerapittayanon2016branchynet}, automatic setting of threshold levels is not developed.
+The work of Teerapittayanon \etal~\cite{teerapittayanon2016branchynet} presents the BranchyNet approach, in which a neural network architecture has multiple branches, each branch consists of a few convolutional layers terminated by a classifier and a softmax function.
+The approach in~\cite{teerapittayanon2016branchynet} does not help to reduce the amount of computation that takes place outside the ``main path''.
+The confidence of an output vector $y$ in BranchyNet is derived from the entropy function $entropy(y)=-\sum_c y_c\log y_c$.
+Finally, in~\cite{teerapittayanon2016branchynet}, automatic setting of threshold levels is not developed, and the gains of their approach were not examined on large datasets.

-Cascaded classification with dedicated linear confidence estimations (rather than softmax) appears in the Conditional Deep Learning (CDL) of~\cite{panda2016conditional}.
-Cascaded classification with confidence estimation appears also in the SACT mechanism of~\cite{figurnov2017spatially}, an extension of the prior work by~\cite{graves2016adaptive} that deal with recurrent neural networks.
-Confidence estimation is based on summation of the halting scores.
+Cascaded classification with dedicated linear confidence estimations (rather than softmax) appears in the Conditional Deep Learning (CDL) of~\cite{panda2016conditional}, however, this approach was not examined on large datasets and did not discuss an automatic setting of confidence thresholds.
+Cascaded classification with confidence estimation appears also in the SACT mechanism~\cite{figurnov2017spatially}, an extension of the prior work by Graves~\cite{graves2016adaptive} that deals with recurrent neural networks.
+Confidence estimation is based on the summation of the halting scores.
 Computation is terminated as soon the cumulative halting score reaches a threshold.
-An interesting aspect of the SACT architecture, is the feature of spatial adaptivity.
+An interesting aspect of SACT architecture is the feature of spatial adaptivity.
 Namely, different computational efforts are spent on different regions of the input image.